Peppered Haimbachia Moth - Haimbachia placidellus

 Habitat: Attracted to a 395 LED light in a semi-rural area

-''Haimbachia albescens'', the silvered haimbachia moth, is a moth in the family Crambidae.
-It was described by Hahn William Capps in 1965.
-It is found in North America, where it has been recorded from Indiana, Iowa, Maryland, New Jersey, West Virginia, Illinois and southern Ontario.
+''Haimbachia placidellus'', the peppered haimbachia moth, is a moth in the family Crambidae.
+It was described by Frank Haimbach in 1907.
+It is found in North America, where it has been recorded from New York and Massachusetts to South Carolina, west to Tennessee.